samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 **Charm.** A Charm is usually the work of a powerful spirit, a magical location, or a mythic creature.

-Unlike a magic item, a supernatural gift isn’t an object and doesn’t require Attunement.
+Unlike a magic item, a supernatural gift isn't an object and doesn't require Attunement.

 ### Blessings

 A character might receive a Blessing from a deity for doing something truly momentous—an accomplishment that catches the attention of both gods and mortals.
 A Blessing is an appropriate reward for one of the following accomplishments:

-* Restoring a god’s most sacred shrine
+* Restoring a god's most sacred shrine
-* Foiling an apocalyptic plot by a god’s enemies
+* Foiling an apocalyptic plot by a god's enemies
-* Helping a god’s favored servant complete a quest
+* Helping a god's favored servant complete a quest

 An adventurer might also receive a Blessing in advance of a perilous quest.
 For example, a Paladin could receive one before setting out on a quest to slay a terrifying lich that is responsible for a magical plague sweeping the land.

 A character should receive a Blessing only if it is useful to that character, and some Blessings come with expectations on the part of the benefactor.
-A god might give a Blessing for a particular purpose, such as recovering a holy person’s remains or toppling a tyrannical empire, and could revoke the Blessing if a character fails to pursue that purpose or acts counter to it.
+A god might give a Blessing for a particular purpose, such as recovering a holy person's remains or toppling a tyrannical empire, and could revoke the Blessing if a character fails to pursue that purpose or acts counter to it.

 A character retains the benefit of a Blessing forever or until it is taken away by the being who granted it.

 There is no limit on the number of Blessings a character can receive, but it should be rare for a character to have more than one at a time.
-Moreover, a character can’t benefit from multiple instances of a Blessing at the same time.
-For example, a character can’t benefit from two instances of the *Blessing of Health* at once.
+Moreover, a character can't benefit from multiple instances of a Blessing at the same time.
+For example, a character can't benefit from two instances of the *Blessing of Health* at once.

 You can easily create more Blessings by mimicking the properties of a Wondrous Item.